emrul-chy/Durjoy/README.md

 # Durjoy
-Awebapplication for University Admission Aid with online mock exam system.
+A web application for University Admission Aid with online mock exam system.